 How Long Does Lexapro Take to Work?

-While some people experience the benefits from treatment with Lexapro within the first couple of weeks after starting treatment, for others it can take up to 8 weeks before feeling the full effects.
+So, when does Lexapro start working?
+While some people experience the benefits from treatment with Lexapro within the first couple of weeks after starting treatment, it can take up to 8 weeks for others to feel the full effects.
 If you don’t start seeing improvements within the first few weeks, your doctor might increase your dose or even change your antidepressant medication.
-It’s important you keep taking the medication as prescribed until your doctor can evaluate your symptoms.
+It’s important to keep taking the medication as prescribed until your doctor can evaluate your symptoms.

 What Can Influence Lexapro’s Effectiveness?

-Several factors can affect how well Lexapro works for you.
-It’s important to take this medication as your health care provider indicated, and you should let them know of any previous health conditions or medications you’ve taken.
+Several factors can influence how escitalopram works.
+It’s important to take this medication as your health care provider indicates, and you should let them know of any previous health conditions or medications you’ve taken.
 Some factors that may affect how well escitalopram works in relieving depression or negatively interact with it include:

-- Health conditions that include seizures, glaucoma, liver or kidney disease and some heart conditions.
-It’s crucial to tell your mental health prescriber your medical history
+- Health conditions that include seizures, glaucoma, liver or kidney disease and some heart conditions

 For some people, Lexapro is more efficient when taken at night, while other patients experience better outcomes if they take it in the morning.
 However, it’s best to take it at around the same time each day and speak to your health care provider if you wish to change your dosage.